fox918/PowerSwitch/README.md

-# PowerSwitch Project
+# SmartPowerSwitch Project

 ## Idea
-Having a simple and extensible way to switch 12V power with a microcontroller
+Having a simple and extensible way to switch 12V power with up to 10A with a microcontroller.
+The intended use for the device is to remotely switch things at amateur radio repeater sites.

 ## Concept
 The idea is to use a Infineon SmartFET as powerswitch.